Tag Archive for: Livestreaming

 Find all of Elaine’s Sixty and Me blogs on her author page.

-The Benefits of Pilates for Men
+Pilates for Men: Benefits of Pilates Exercise for Men

 What do you think of when you picture a Pilates class?
 For many, ‘Pilates,’ brings up images of leggings-clad women doing light exercises that look more like stretching than an actual workout — but that’s a complete misconception.

 Although Pilates doesn’t incorporate intense cardio or heavy weights, it’s still a tough workout for men and women of all ages.
-In fact, some of the top athletes in the world incorporate Pilates into their routines..
+In fact, some of the top athletes in the world incorporate Pilates into their routines.
 Pilates works new muscles and movements, so it’s challenging without causing the strain some higher-impact workouts do.
-But whether you’re a pitcher for the Chicago Cubs or a retiree looking to switch up your workout routine, you can find benefits in Pilates.
+It is particularly effective for strengthening abdominal muscles and targeting the core.

 Here are answers to some common questions about Pilates, its benefits for men, and a free Pilates workout you can try from the comfort of your own home.